-This course reinforces polynomials, rational expressions, first-degree equations and inequalities (including absolute values), exponents, radicals, and complex numbers.
+This course reinforces polynomials, rational expressions, firstdegree equations and inequalities (including absolute values), exponents, radicals, and complex numbers.
 An emphasis will be placed on the following topics: second-degree equations and inequalities, graphing involving two variables, systems of equations, relations and functions, and exponential/logarithmic functions.
-Prerequisites: COM 061; MAT 030 or appropriate score on placement assessment.
-(All/Summer)
+Prerequisite: MAT 030 or placement by assessment (All/Summer)